List of Danny Phantom characters: Penelope Spectra

-Penelope Spectra is a sadistic shadowy ghost who strives to retain a youthful and beautiful appearance.
-To do so, she often targets teenagers and through elaborate plans, slowly sucks them dry of their positive emotions like a kind of psychic vampire, using their worst fears and anxieties to humiliate and drain them, leaving them depressed and apathetic while she absorbs their energy to continuously strengthen and beautify her form.
-She retains a perky personality and chipper demeanor while hiding a dark, seductive and psychotic nature deep inside.
+Penelope Spectra (voiced by Tara Strong) is a sadistic shadowy female ghost who strives to retain a youthful and beautiful appearance.
+To do so, she often targets teenagers and through elaborate plans, slowly sucks them dry of their positive emotions like a kind of psychic vampire, using their worst fears and anxieties to humiliate and drain them, leaving them depressed and apathetic while she absorbs their energy to strengthen herself.